Ludwig Thiersch: In Athens, 1852–1855

 In 1852, he traveled with his father to Athens, where he replaced Rafaello Ceccoli (fl.1830s-1850s) at the Athens School of Fine Arts and became interested in Byzantine art.
-He painted several frescoes in Greek churches, and was at the forefront of a movement to "modernize" Byzantine art by introducing elements from Western art such as naturalistic perspective and anatomy.
-In this, he is sometimes credited with discovering Byzantine art for the world of modern art, but such reform was controversial in Greece, finding fierce opposition from those opposed to what they saw as attempts to replace longstanding Greek traditions with foreign ones.
+He painted several frescoes in Greek churches, and was at the forefront of a movement to "modernize" Byzantine art by introducing elements from post-Renaissance such as naturalistic perspective and anatomy.
+In this, he is sometimes credited with discovering Byzantine art for the world of modern art, but such reform was met with fierce opposition from some, who opposed to what they saw as attempts to replace longstanding Greek traditions with foreign ones.

 Several newspaper editorials opposed Thiersch's appointment as Professor, and continued to oppose his receipt of commissions to paint church frescoes.
-However, Westernizing reforms were favored by the Bavarian monarchy of King Otto, as well as by Lysandros Kaftanzoglou, a prominent architect and head of the Athens Polytechnic, and so his opponents were largely unsuccessful.
+However, natural-perspective reforms were favored by the Bavarian monarchy of King Otto, as well as by Lysandros Kaftanzoglou, a prominent architect and head of the Athens Polytechnic, and so his opponents were largely unsuccessful.

-Among Thiersch's pupils during his years in Athens was Kleoniki Gennadiou and most notably Nikolaos Gyzis, who would become one of the best-known Greek painters of the 19th century, and who would manage to engage Western traditions while still producing art seen as authentically Greek.
+Among Thiersch's pupils during his years in Athens was Kleoniki Gennadiou and most notably Nikolaos Gyzis, who would become one of the best-known Greek painters of the 19th century, and who would manage to engage international traditions while still producing art seen as authentically Greek.
 Thiersch's most notable fresco in Athens is in the Church of Saint Nikodimos.